Albert Hugo Schuster: Postwar

 Jankowski was allowed to participate in Schuster's interrogation and provided assistance to Polish witnesses questioned by the local prosecutor's office.
 Schuster's trial started in January 1973.
 Schuster attempted to defer blame to the Gestapo for the shootings.
 At one point during his trial, Wacław Dziuba, a surviving witness, said he had been saved by an unexpected act of mercy by one of Schuster's men.
 Dziuba had survived the initial massacre when the bullet only grazed his neck.
 One of Schuster's men noticed he was still alive, but instead of finishing him off, whispered to him "Lay still, everyone's dead."

 At this, Schuster suddenly stood up and shouted "The witness is lying, it's impossible.
 My gendarmes were so disciplined that no one would allow himself to be so disloyal.
 This is slander.
 This cannot be true, because my soldiers were exactly following their orders, killing those forest bandits."

 The presiding judge responded by mentioning the name of one of Schuster's victims, Wanda Piwowarczyk.
-Piwowarczyk was a two-year-old girl who Schuster had personally executed as she was crying and hugging her mother.
+Piwowarczyk was a two-year-old girl whom Schuster had personally executed as she was crying and hugging her mother.
 Schuster waited for Piwowarczyk's mother to recover from the shock of watching her daughter being murdered, then smiled at the woman and shot her in the head.
 She fell down while still holding her daughter in her arms.
 Dziuba witnessed the entire chain of events.

 The judge asked Schuster if Wanda Piwowarczyk was a bandit.
 Schuster went silent.
 He was found guilty of participating in the rounding and deportation of Jews in the Belarusian town of Novogrudok and murdering of at least 400 villagers in Poland, and sentenced to death.
 Schuster was shot at Leipzig Prison in 1973.
 His body was cremated and buried in an unmarked grave.
 In 1994, an unknown party filed a rehabilitation request on Schuster's behalf.
 However, the petition only succeeded in having his death sentence posthumously reduced to life in prison.